An Open Letter To Christians (From A Baffled Nonbeliever)

 You’re omnipotent.
 You wield the power to instantly forgive all those tortured souls.
 You wield the power to destroy Hell.
 But no, you decide the only way for this to work is human sacrifice (with a touch of suicide) — even though you can make a thousand begotten sons out of clay, you decide to deal with this personally.

-As you grow up in human form, you begin to lay the groundwork for your new easter2religion.
+As you grow up in human form, you begin to lay the groundwork for your new religion.
 For you decided that to simply save *everyone* isn’t really your thing: instead you’re going to enforce rules to decide who gets to go to Heaven and who remains bound for the lake of fire.

 Then you die (well, the Jesus fragment of you).
 You suffer, sure, but the few days of torture aren’t even a drop in the ocean compared with the millennia of suffering endured by humans living in such brutal times (and that’s excluding those possibly burning in Hell for most of that time).
 You descend into Hell/Hades/Bosom, liberate people from the shackles YOU created, chain up some demons, then head back to Heaven after making a brief pit-stop at your tomb.
 You do this not to save mankind, but to offer them a *chance* at salvation — decided on your terms — from the suffering YOU inflicted on them because at the beginning of time two people wanted a taste of knowledge.